Skip to main content

 Life on Earth

 You explore the diversity of life on earth and the concept of evolution.
-You consider Darwin’s theory of evolution through natural selection to demonstrate relationships between species, the principles of taxonomy and speciation, and how they relate to the evolutionary tree.
+You discuss Darwin’s theory to demonstrate relationships between species, the principles of taxonomy and speciation, and how they relate to the evolutionary tree.

 Year 1 core modules